|

 This form comprises the clones of the species with dark red

-flowers, and larger heads, it has very short spines arranged on globes
+flowers, and larger heads.
+It has very short spines arranged on globes

-such that it looks like orbs covered with small, white spiders.
+so that it looks like orbs covered with small, white spiders.

 |